Aminatou Haidar

 Jessica Barbon

-The melhfa is a long rectangular cloth made of colorful patterns that is traditionally worn by Saharawi women as a long dress.
-It's form and colors differentiate them from women of other Islamic countries.
-It is used for protection against harsh weather conditions created by the sun, sand and wind.
-Leaves are used in this pattern to represent hope, renewal and revival for the many hardships Aminatou has encountered during her journey fighting for the Saharawi people.
+The melhfa is a long rectangular cloth made of colorful patterns traditionally worn by Saharawi women as a long dress.
+Its form and colors differentiate it from women of other Islamic countries.
+The melhfa is used for protection against harsh weather conditions created by the sun, sand, and wind.
+Leaves are used in this pattern to represent hope, renewal, and revival.

 Morocco